Delvison/idea/docs/mysql.md

 Considering our sample *potluck* table, lets say that Delvison is no longer attending.
 Thus, we must remove his entry from the table.
 This can be done with the following command:

     DELETE FROM potluck WHERE 'name'='delvison';

+##How to Connect to MySQL Remotely##

+Often times it occurs that MySQL is deployed on a dedicated separate server.
+To connect to a MySQL server remotely use the following command.

+     mysql -u USERNAME -p -h IP_HERE

 ##Doing More##